 The School of Medicine CME Committee, in accordance with ACCME policies, has established principles for spending to ensure effective use of funds.

-- Payment of reasonable honoraria and reimbursement of out-of-pocket expenses for a speaker external to Wright State University is customary and proper per the Wright Way Policies.
+- Payment of reasonable honoraria and reimbursement of out-of-pocket expenses for a speaker external to Wright State University is customary and proper per the University Policy.
 No commercial support may be paid to speakers, directors, or others without the school's CME committee's approval.

 - When there are multiple activities in one department, project codes must be used to identify a specific activity.